The Most Beautiful Places in Vermont

 The number of half-hidden jewels located on this road is lengthy, though if you twisted this writer’s arm to call out one, it would be Vermont Cookie Love.
 This clapboard hut between Vergennes and Burlington sells freshly baked cookies all day, and in the warmer months, houses one of the state’s best roadside creemee stands, which includes the Vermont maple-coffee twist.
 A short drive away is Mount Philo State Park, where you can drive to the summit overlooking the Champlain Valley or walk the 2-mile loop to the top.

 Tracing the eastern edge of the Green Mountain range, the 216-mile scenic drive known as VT 100 travels almost the entire length of the state.
 During foliage season, wine-colored leaves erupt into orange and butter-yellow as the whole road lights up with canopies of color.
 In the summer, the leaves are a thick green awning beside the road.
 Winter and spring—also known as mud season—lace the birch branches with ice and snow... unless the state has been half-buried in a snowstorm, which is a beautiful thing to see once the concrete is plowed, thawed, and driving conditions are safe.
 Near Waterbury and Stowe, Route 100 opens up into a few well-known attractions, including Cold Hollow Cider Mill, the Cabot Cheese farm store, and the Ben & Jerry’s factory.

-This thickly wooded mountain pass slices through Mount Mansfield State Forest, separating Vermont’s highest peak from the northern Sterling Range in one twisting, serpentine road canopied by leaves, birch branches and the arms of enormous trees curving over the concrete.
+This thickly wooded mountain pass slices through Mount Mansfield State Forest, separating Vermont’s highest peak from the northern Sterling Range in one twisting, serpentine road canopied by vibrant leaves, birch branches, and the arms of enormous trees.
 It’s an impressive ride any time of year, but peak foliage brings its beauty to another level.

-Sandwiched in in the Green Mountain range off of Route 125 sits Rikert Nordic Center: 35 miles of groomed terrain for snowshoeing, fat-tire biking, and cross-country skiing.
-There’s a lodge onsite for rentals and restrooms, and the trails loop their way through the splendor of winter mountainside: snowy forests, quiet farmland, old stone walls, winding brooks frozen occasionally into spiny waterfalls of ice, and even the summer cabin of Vermont poet laureate Robert Frost.
+Sandwiched in in the Green Mountain Range off of Route 125 sits Rikert Nordic Center: 35 miles of groomed terrain for snowshoeing, fat-tire biking, and cross-country skiing.
+There’s a lodge onsite for rentals and restrooms, and the trails loop their way through the many splendors of mountainside winter: snowy forests, quiet farmland, old stone walls, winding brooks frozen occasionally into spiny waterfalls of ice, and even the summer cabin of Vermont poet laureate Robert Frost.